 Unique challenges exists when applying machine learning to materials science.
 In this paper, we address the limitations of machine learning on chemical composition by introducing CrabNet.
-The CrabNet architecture uses a Transformer encoder and the EDM representation scheme to perform context-aware learning on materials properties.
+The CrabNet architecture uses the self-attention mechanism and the EDM representation scheme to perform context-aware learning on materials properties.
 Using 28 benchmark datasets, we demonstrate CrabNet's performance compared to Roost, ElemNet, and RF baselines.
-CrabNet exhibits consistent predictive accuracy across the full range of materials properties.
+CrabNet exhibits consistent predictive accuracy across the full range of materials properties tested.

-Furthermore, we show that a Transformer-based learning technique also provides new methods for visualizing model behavior.
-We demonstrate the use of attention and perelement prediction capabilities for visualizing common trends in our trained models that match chemical expectations.
+Furthermore, we show that the self-attention-based learning technique also provides new methods for visualizing model behavior.
+We demonstrate the use of attention and perelement contribution prediction capabilities for visualizing common trends in our trained models that match chemical expectations.
 Given this novel application of self-attention in the context of materials science, we expect that there can be many informative and impactful follow-up works.
 Specifically, we believe these will largely fall into three thematic categories: